rustedivan/tapmap/dotplan.md

 Oh, actually I'm going to need double that - I can't both do the half-segment-stride trick _and_ have multiple outlines in the same drawcall - there will be lines going between each ring if so (linestrip vs lines.)
 But even at 12MB peak memory for the borders, it's totally doable.
 So, the per-instance uniform will contain both endpoints (A->B).

+For region borders, this is pretty darn fast.
+Not even rebuilding the geometry frame-by-frame seems to bother it.
+I guess I'm pretty far from being CPU-bound yet, and whatever it cost is a good tradeoff against the lowered memory pressure of keeping all the tristrips in memory.

+I've decided to skip rewriting the selection renderer (unless I actually feel like it) but the POI renderer looks like a great candidate.

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.